 In certain instances, Family Medical Leave is a more appropriate option than flexible work arrangements.
 For more information on Family and Medical leave provisions, visit FMLA and Other University Leaves.Complete FWA Form

 - Policies Related to Flexible Work

 Benefits-eligible staff employees are generally eligible to explore a flexible work arrangement.
+The availability of flexible work arrangements varies widely by school, unit and position based on business and operational needs and approvals are made at the discretion of a staff member’s supervisor and senior leader.
 However, there are certain positions that cannot be adapted to a FWA, such as when the position involves frequent on-campus interactions, or when the role does not have flexibility to accommodate shift changes.
 Any employee who is represented for collective bargaining purposes by a labor union shall only be eligible for a flexible work arrangement to the extent flexible work arrangements have been agreed to by the applicable union and employer.
 Consult the Flexible Work Policy and the Benefits Eligibility Policy, or ask your Senior HR Business Partner or Labor Relations Specialist if you have questions about eligibility for FWA.

 Types of Flexible Work Arrangements

 The following flexible work arrangements will be considered: